bbalet/jorani/docs/install/README.md

 ## LDAP

 You must activate PHP LDAP module prior using this feature.
+Please use the script <code>testldap.php</code> at the root of your installation if you want to debug.
 In order to configure LDAP, locate these lines of code into <code>application/config/config.php</code> :

     $config['ldap_enabled'] = FALSE;